 The Chinese Egret is a large egret species of southeast Asia, primarily found in Korea, China, and Russia.
-In North America, they are known from only a single sighting, a bird that was identified on Attu Island at the end of the Aleutian Island chain.
+In North America, at the time of this writing they are known from only a single sighting, a bird that was identified on Attu Island at the end of the Aleutian Island chain.
 Given the general lack of long-distance movements of the species, coupled with the fact that they are in severe decline in their native range due to habitat loss, the Attu sighting may prove to be a one-time event.
 Global populations of the species may only number from 4,000 to 15,000 (BirdLife International estimate).

 Habitat